mikolalysenko/gl-modules/README.md

 # Goals

 * Introduce graphics programmers to a modular style of programming
+* Teach WebGL with minimal amount of magic
 * Emphasize code reuse
 * Wrap common verbose tasks in modules to reduce code size
 * .. but don't try to abstract stuff that doesn't need it